Update: Introduction and ‘Specifications & Features’ sections updated and ‘eM Platform’ section added.

 On the gas-powered Kia Stinger’s discontinuation

 On December 21, 2022, Kia announced that it will end production of the four-door sports sedan, with the launch of its final chapter – aptly titled ‘Stinger Tribute Edition’.
-While only 1,000 of these cars will be built for the entire world, the company has assured that the spirit of the Stinger will live on in its future range of cars such as the EV6 GT.
-The news comes as no surprise since Kia has been wanting to free up space at its AutoLand Gwangmyeong plant, where production of the EV9 SUV is expected to start in April 2023.
+While only 1,000 of these cars are built for the world market, the company has assured that the spirit of the Stinger will live on in its future range of cars such as the EV6 GT.
+The news comes as no surprise since Kia has been wanting to free up space at its AutoLand Gwangmyeong plant, where production of the EV9 SUV is currently on.

 The Stinger is regarded for its excellent price-to-performance ratio and segment-leading warranty in the U.S. The value-for-money performance coupe is not a significant contributor to Kia’s sales.
 However, it does seem to have changed the way customers think about the brand’s design and engineering expertise.
 If the Stinger EV is a step up from the EV6 with better features and specs, it might even tempt customers of the BMW i4!